 Please attach proof of English proficiency or clearly state in your motivation letter any previous English experience through education, upbringing or jobs.
 We pride ourselves on our interactive courses and we therefore want to ensure all students can participate to the full extent.

 Many companies have access to mountains of data and increasingly recognize the importance of turning these data into insights.
 This development leads to a pressing need for data analysts and explains the growing popularity of data analytics software.
 This course introduces participants to one such software package, namely the open-source programming environment R. Through lectures and interactive, assignment-based, tutorials, students will be introduced to three crucial aspects of data analytics in R: (i) basic objects and operations in R; (ii) flow control and programming in R; and (iii) working with data in R (management, analysis, and visualization).

 The course offers a good foundation for individuals who intend to get involved in data analytics (e.g., start a business intelligence/analytics master program or plan to take other, independent data analytics courses), but have little or no coding/programming experience.
 The skills acquired in this course are also useful for data analytics in syntax-driven environments other than R.

 Course Duration and Dates

-This is a one-week online course running from the 23rd of August until the 27th of August, 2021.
+This is a one-week course running from the 22nd of August until the 26th of August, 2022.

 The number of credits earned after successfully concluding this course is the equivalent of 2 ECTS according to Maastricht University’s guidelines.
 For further information see the MSS terms and conditions.